 But before you can fully unwind, you have to make it home safe and sound.
 The RAC have helped us put together five tips to keep you safe when driving home this summer.

-It’s important to make sure you’ve topped up the coolant and engine oil, as that will help prevent overheating, which is a common cause of breakdown in the summer.
-Switching off the engine, if it’s safe to do so, while in a traffic jam will also help prevent overheating.
+It’s important to make sure you’ve topped up the coolant and engine oil.
+This will help prevent overheating, which is a common cause of breakdown in the summer.
+Switching off the engine while in a traffic jam (if it’s safe to do so) will also help prevent overheating.

-As at any time of year, make sure your tyres are pumped to the right pressure before you leave, including the spare if you have one.
-For more information about looking after your tyres, go to: http://www.rac.co.uk/my-rac/car-tips/wheel-tyres/tyres
+As you should at any time of year, make sure your tyres are pumped to the right pressure before you leave, including the spare if you have one.
+For more information about looking after your tyres, go to http://www.rac.co.uk/my-rac/car-tips/wheel-tyres/tyres

 The RAC get a lot of callouts for keys being locked in cars during the summer.
 Make sure you take the spare set with you when you head off on your holiday.